All Episodes

 Let's go back to France.

-You mentioned the arithmetic, okay.
+You mentioned the arithmetic, okay?

 So it really is an attempt to stop the inevitable from happening.

-Uh at the moment she's prohibited.
+At the moment, she's prohibited.

 steve bannon

-Okay, we're gonna hang we're gonna hang on there.
+Okay, we're going to hang on there.

-They're all populists, everybody wants to be a populist.
+Everybody wants to be a populist.

-Um Ben Harnwell, your commentary and observations on Getter are second to none.
+Ben Harnwell, your commentary and observations on Getter are second to none.

 What is your social media?